-Whenever I hear financial Betfair Traders tell me, “I don’t have any opinion, I just trade price action.”
+Whenever I hear financial traders tell me, “I don’t have any opinion, I just trade price action.”
 I always smile and think to myself that the trader is both an idiot and a liar if they’re a trader in my other market.

 But in the betting exchange markets things are a little different.

-It goes without saying that I have little respect for Betfair Traders who mechanically follow price action like mindless robots elsewhere.
+It goes without saying that I have little respect for traders who mechanically follow price action like mindless robots elsewhere.

 In the betting exchange market you get paid not for what is happening now, but for what will happen in the future and if you cannot figure out what is likely to drive price towards your target you are just a lemming in the market.

-Right or wrong, developing an opinion is the cornerstone of a winning strategy in all Betfair Trading markets.
+Right or wrong, developing an opinion is the cornerstone of a winning strategy in all trading markets.